 - 2020 The KORADO Group achieved very good results in 2020, despite the fact that the global economy was affected by the coronavirus pandemic and many manufacturers were forced to suspend operations.
 We managed to adapt the Company's operations in all areas to the applicable regulations and operations were not interrupted in any of our production plants.
 In this situation, the Group's profit reached CZK 56 million.
 The optimization of costs and the optimization of the financial situation contributed to the positive economic results, while the Group's indebtedness was again reduced and the Group's liquidity increased. - 2021 In 2021, like other companies, we faced a difficult economic and geopolitical situation, affected not only by the Covid-19 pandemic.
-Initially, there were worldwide restrictions on the supply of materials due to its shortage, followed by a general disruption of supplier--customer relations, which resulted in an unprecedented rise in prices for all our inputs.
+Initially, there were worldwide restrictions on the supply of materials due to its shortage, followed by a general disruption of supplier-customer relations, which resulted in an unprecedented rise in prices for all our inputs.
 Despite these limiting factors, all our production plants ensured smooth operation without major interruptions in operation, both due to lack of material and staffing restrictions due to increased absence due to illness or quarantine.
-Thanks to the constant optimization of working capital, costs and revenues, the KORADO Group maintained a robust financial situation and achieved a profit of CZK 123 mil.
+Thanks to the constant optimization of working capital, costs and revenues, the KORADO Group maintained a robust financial situation and achieved a profit of CZK 123 mil. - 2022 Even in 2022, like other manufacturers, we were struggling with a complex economic and geopolitical situation, influenced especially by the military conflict in Ukraine.
+This resulted in year-on-year decrease in sales by 5 %.
+The prices of inputs have increased due to the lack of some materials and at the same time there has also been a significant increase in energy prices, while the further development of input prices as well as supply and demand is very difficult to predict.
+Despite these limiting factors, smooth operation was ensured in all our production plants.